Should Restaurants Move to Dynamic Pricing?

 In order for dynamic pricing to work, communication is key.

 How do you explain this model to consumers (your diners)?
-Will they understand, or worse, dislike this method of pricing?
+Will they understand or reject this method of pricing?
 While some risk is inevitable, I believe over time this method will become more prevalent, especially in these times of pandemics, fluctuations based on supply chain, international uncertainty and stability, etc.

 How will the dining public react?
 We will see.